"The most painful thing is losing yourself in the process of loving someone too much, and forgetting that you are special too."

 Ending Relationships

 Love is unconditional.
 Relationships are not.
-The Mature Lover holds this paradox—his heart remains boundless while he honors life's boundaries and limits.
-Some relationships end through death, some through circumstance, some run their course.
-The skill is not in preventing endings but in ending well.
+The Mature Lover lives inside this contradiction.
+His heart stays open to someone even after the relationship between them has closed.
+Some relationships end through death, some through circumstance, some run out of road.
+The skill is not preventing endings but ending well.

-The Addict makes relationships unconditional—clinging, refusing to let go, dragging things past their natural end.
-The Hermit makes love conditional—withdrawing affection when things get difficult, ending too soon.
+The Addict makes relationships unconditional.
+He clings, refuses to let go, drags things past their natural end.
+The Hermit makes love conditional.
+He withdraws affection when things get difficult and ends too soon.
 The Mature Lover knows when to stay and when to go.

 Ending is not failure.
-The successful relationship ends well—not too late, not too early.
-The Mature Lover attempts to end from deeper love and clarity, closer to himself than when the relationship began.
+A relationship that ends well ended at the right time.
+The Mature Lover ends from deeper love and clarity, closer to himself than when the relationship began.

 Ending relationships well requires: